 “Root canal therapy” may have an unfair reputation, but the truth is much less scary.
 This procedure can actually rescue natural teeth that would otherwise need to be permanently removed from the mouth, helping them regain their health and strength.
 Dr. Ton will use special instruments to access the inner pulp chamber and remove infectious bacteria, replacing it with a safe substitute that’s fully biocompatible.
 Once sealed, a new dental restoration (usually a crown) will be designed to cover the tooth so that it’s well-protected and can function as it did before.

 Rest assured that extracting natural teeth is never our dental team’s first choice for treatment.
 Dr. Ton will always do everything in her power to preserve her patients’ smiles and help them thrive over time, but there are situations where this service may be the right option in order to preserve oral health and overall wellbeing.
 For instance, your tooth could suffer a traumatic injury that makes restoration impossible, or maybe there’s an advanced infection occurring that can’t be alleviated with root canal therapy.
-At LuxSmile Family Dentistry, your comfort will always be prioritized throughout this procedure.
+At LuxSmile Family Dentistry of Carrollton, your comfort will always be prioritized throughout this procedure.

 Wisdom teeth (also known as third molars) are the last adult teeth to emerge through the gum line, usually making their first appearance between the ages of 16 and 22.
 Unfortunately, there often isn’t enough room left in the typical mouth to accommodate this late arrival, leading to dangerous overcrowding and higher risks of infection.
 Dr. Ton will be sure to keep a close eye on these tricky teeth during routine checkups for her younger patients, and extraction may be recommended if she finds that there’s a high risk of damage occurring in the near future.